Everything your pet care business website should include.

 8. Policies Page

-Making your company’s policies clear to clients demonstrates professionalism and can help you manage client expectations.
-Some items you may want to include on this page are your policies for cancellations, payments, client keys, minimum visits, and inclement weather.
+Making your company’s policies clear to clients demonstrates professionalism and helps manage client expectations.
+Some items to consider including on this page are your policies on cancellations, payments, client keys, minimum visits, and inclement weather.

 You might also want to include copies of your service agreements and contracts for clients to review.